How We Serve

 HOW WE SERVE

-We purchase and accept donated food from various Individuals around the Lake, the East Texas Food Bank, the King’s Storehouse Food Bank, Brookshire Brothers, various Food Pantries with excess supplies around Henderson County, Texas.
+We purchase and accept donated food from various Individuals around the Lake, the East Texas Food Bank, Brookshire Grocery Company, Dollar General, and Walmart.

 Programs We Offer